lidofinance/docs/docs/contracts/deposit-security-module.md

 To prevent a replay attack, the guardians sign the block number when  malicious pre-deposits are observed.
 After a certain number of blocks (`pauseIntentValidityPeriodBlocks`) message becomes invalid.

-Values of the parameters `maxDepositsPerBlock` and `minDepositBlockDistance` are controlled by Lido DAO and must be harmonized with `churnValidatorsPerDayLimit` of [`OracleReportSanityChecker`](/contracts/oracle-report-sanity-checker).
+Values of the parameters `maxDepositsPerBlock` and `minDepositBlockDistance` are controlled by Lido DAO and must be harmonized with `appearedValidatorsPerDayLimit` of [`OracleReportSanityChecker`](/contracts/oracle-report-sanity-checker).

 ## View Methods